briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

 ### 301.031   Beacon; hybrid beacon

-1. _(a)_ “Beacon” means a highway traffic signal with one or more signal sections that operate in a flashing mode.
+1. _(a)_ "Beacon" means a highway traffic signal with one or more signal sections that operate in a flashing mode.
 (ORC 4511.01(KKK))

-2. _(b)_ “Hybrid beacon” means a type of beacon that is intentionally placed in a dark mode between periods of operation where no indications are displayed and, when in operation, displays both steady and flashing traffic control signal indications.
+2. _(b)_ "Hybrid beacon" means a type of beacon that is intentionally placed in a dark mode between periods of operation where no indications are displayed and, when in operation, displays both steady and flashing traffic control signal indications.